DanialArab/API/README.md

 # APIs

-This repo documents my understandings of APIs.
+This repo documents my understanding of APIs.
 Here is the structure of my notes.

 1. [Introduction](#1)
    1. [Web scraping vs. API calls](#2)